evancl/OpenModelViewFramework/README.md

 ```txt
 -stl <property>: Creates an stl file for every configuration of each part in the current folder filtered by the specified property.
 The property should resolve to Yes or No.
 ```
+> [!NOTE]
-As of 4/1/26, explode line data can't be retrieved using the application.
+> Explode line data can't currently be retrieved using the application.
 That information must be manually added.
 Modify the created json file and then run the application with the -ad-json option.